swimmingly/swimmingly.github.io/_pages/other/overview.md

 We need freedom to live, but we are captured.
 A universal mistake about government holds the world in thrall, most obviously here in America.
 This essay opens the cage.

+At least, it does for the pure, truth-seeking individualist it is written for, be you a stubborn teenager, Objectivist or Ayn Rand fan, libertarian, anarcho-capitalist, American patriot, disillusioned liberal, precocious conservative, undisillusioned admirer of America, etc. That's a lot of people.
+But I only need 10 of you to really get it and to write me.

+If you believe individualism means living separately or showing you are different from others, or that it must be tempered by duty, sacrifice, and submission to group demands, etc, this is not for you.

 ### mistake

-"A state is centralized."
-This is the mistake.
+Here is the mistake: "A state is centralized."

 It is a mistake as old as civilization.
 Everyone has made it.
 The Ancients.
 Barbarian hordes.
 Philosophers, prophets, emperors, popes and kings.
 America's Founding Fathers.
 Conservatives and Progressives today.
 Capitalists, communists, fascists, socialists, gangs, theocrats.
-Anarchists, both communist and capitalist.
+Anarchists of every stripe.
 Some want to build it up.
 Others want to tear it down.
 But they all agree: a state _is_ a centralized state and can be nothing else.

 In fact, a state is a state.
 It can be centralized, as it has been for a long time.
 But a state could also be _distributed_: seated at the individual level, with no central bodies.
-It just needs an organizing principle, one like life itself, with ideas to discern and guide it, a feeling to motivate it, and actions to realize it.
+It just needs an organizing principle. with guiding ideas, motivating feeling, and effective actions.
 This essay relates these elements.

 We begin with politics, identifying its natural basis.
-We will examine the flaws of centralized states.
+We will examine the problems of centralized states.
 Then we will derive the solution of distribution and a strategy to apply it in a volatile world.

 ### politics